Alb-Ard/dist-sys-dubito-online/docs/report.md

 - 2.1: The lobby management should not have network partition protection systems in place.
     - If the lobby management system has network problems or is not available, then the users can not access it.
-    - By consequence, if a single user loses connection to the lobby management system, it's the user responsibility to find the issue.
+    - By consequence, if a single user loses connection to the lobby management system, it's the user responsibility to connect back to it.
 - 2.2: The lobby management must provide always consistency and correctness of data.
-    - The information the users receve from the lobby management system must always be corrent and up-to-date, taking into account network delays.
+    - The information the users receve from the lobby management system must always be correct and up-to-date, taking into account network delays.
 - 2.3: The game management should not have network partition protection systems in place.
     - If a users loses connection to the game, he won't be able to connect back.
 - 2.4: The game management should notify each player of other users' actions in a consistent manner, while still keeping a certain level of availability.
     - When a player discards a certain amount of cards, even players that are not immediately after them in the turn order should be notified of the game change that occurred.
-    - When a new round starts, each player must have their UI updated *when it's their turn* (they must have the most recent and updated view of the game).
+    - When a new round starts, each player must have their UI updated (they must have the most recent and updated view of the game).

 ### 3. Implementation